Party line (telephony): History

-In December 1942, University of Tennessee's strategy in an American football game versus University of Mississippi was revealed to the opposing coach as a telephone on the Ole Miss team's bench had been inadvertently wired to the same party line.
-In May 1952, an alleged bookmaking operation in St. Petersburg, Florida was shut down after one month of operation in a rented storefront using a party-line telephone.
-In June 1968, the conviction of three Winter Park, Florida men on bookmaking charges was overturned as police had used a party-line telephone in a rented house on the same line as the suspects to unlawfully intercept their communications.
+In December 1942, University of Tennessee's strategy in an American football game versus University of Mississippi was revealed to the opposing coach, when a telephone on the Ole Miss team's bench had been inadvertently wired to the same party line.
+In May 1952, an alleged bookmaking operation in St. Petersburg, Florida, was shut down after one month of operation in a rented storefront using a party-line telephone.
+In June 1968, the conviction of three Winter Park, Florida, men on bookmaking charges was overturned as police had used a party-line telephone in a rented house on the same line as the suspects to unlawfully intercept their communications.

-In 1956, Southern Bell officials refused a request from a public utilities commissioner in Jackson, Mississippi to segregate party telephone lines on racial boundaries.
+In 1956, Southern Bell officials refused a request from a public utilities commissioner in Jackson, Mississippi, to segregate party telephone lines on racial boundaries.

 While primitive lockout devices to prevent two subscribers from picking up the same line at the same time were proposed relatively early, multiple simultaneous calls did not become viable until the initial tests of transistorised pair gain devices in 1955.
 Any handset off-hook therefore tied up the line for everyone.

-Many jurisdictions require a person engaged in a call on a party line to end the call immediately if another party needs the line for an emergency.
-Such laws also provide penalties for abuse by falsifying emergency situations.
-In May 1955, a Rhinebeck, New York woman was indicted by a grand jury after her refusal to relinquish a party line delayed a volunteer firefighter's effort to report a grass fire.
+Many jurisdictions required a person engaged in a call on a party line to end the call immediately if another party needed the line for an emergency.
+Such laws also provided penalties for abuse by falsifying emergency situations.
+In May 1955, a Rhinebeck, New York, woman was indicted by a grand jury after her refusal to relinquish a party line delayed a volunteer firefighter's effort to report a grass fire.
 The fire destroyed a shed and a barn.
 She was given a suspended sentence.
 In June 1970, a sixteen-year-old girl and a woman were charged after refusing to relinquish a party line to allow a distress call as three boys drowned in a pond in Walsenburg, Colorado.